ivanzhovannik/ivanzhovannik/README.md

 ### Hi there 👋

-I am a data scientist currently focused on medical image analysis and data management in radiation oncology.
-Previously, I had been working as a data analysis engineer in the fields of analytical spectroscopy and non-ionizing radiation biophysics :robot: :man_health_worker:
+I am a machine learning scientist and engineer currently focused on various aspects of data and ML research: from rough PoC to production, from AB-tests and statistics to LLMs and CV.
+Previously, I had been working on medical image analysis and data management in radiation oncology and in the fields of analytical spectroscopy and non-ionizing radiation biophysics :robot: :man_health_worker:

 <!--
 **ivanzhovannik/ivanzhovannik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.